nf0814snpy/ShiftGenerator/README.md

 - -Employee removed: Someone (ID: 3, Position: Manager, Ideal Work Time: 20.0)
 - Data loaded from ./data/EmployeeInfo.json
 - Data saved to ./data/EmployeeInfo.json
+-
+# Phase 4: Task 3
+- If I had more time, I would combine AvailableDay and Availability.
+If I combine those classes into one class,
+- It would be able to omit so much lines when it comes to code lines.
+- Also, I'd like to organize (maybe combine into one class) ShiftGen and MainMenu class.
+It is because I made shiftGen for phase 1 and MainMenu for phase 3, therefore there is so many similar functions between
+- these two classes and I didn't just have a time to delete some functions and combine them.